iankressin/obsidian-backup/2 - Notes/What makes a good REPL?.md

 - Programming is a exploratory activity, and a REPL enable programmers to evaluate expressions and think in the next steps of the software being built.

 - Unit tests answer the question "does it work?" but a REPL answer the questions: "how does it work" and "what does it look like?"

+- If you've ever played live music on stage without being able to hear your own instrument, then you have a good idea of how I feel when I program without a REPL.
+Powerless and unconfident